mys-lang/mys/README.rst

 Packages
 --------

-A package contains modules that other packages can use.
-All packages contains a file called ``lib.mys``, which is imported from with ``from
-<package> import <function/class/variable>``.
+A package contains modules that other packages can import from.
+Most packages contains a file called ``lib.mys``, which is imported from with ``from <package> import <function/class/variable>``.

-There are two kinds of packages; library packages and application packages.
-The only difference is that application packages contains a file called ``src/main.mys``, which contains the application entry point ``def main(...)``.
-Application packages produces an executable when built (``mys build``), libraries does not.
+Packages that contains ``src/main.mys`` produces executables when built.
+Such packages may also be imported from by other packages, in which case ``src/main.mys`` is ignored.

 A package: